 The meeting served as a rallying point, bringing together athletes and supporters alike, reinforcing the collective pride of the Milken community.

 Spirit Week kicked off with themed dress-up days that encouraged participation and creativity.
 Monday was Sports Day, where students donned their favorite sports gear and participated in balloon dart games for House points.
-Tuesday transformed the campus into a lively scene with Country Club vs. Country Day, inviting students to dress preppily or in cowboy-style while engaging in “Pin the Tail on the Wildcat.”
+Tuesday transformed the campus into a lively scene with Country Club vs. Country Day, inviting students to dress preppy or in cowboy-style while engaging in “Pin the Tail on the Wildcat.”

 “The Country vs. Country Club day was a huge success,” noted David McNamara (‘25).
 Wednesday’s Neon Day dazzled with vibrant colors as students played cornhole for House points.
 Finally, Thursday brought everyone together in blue and white / Kachol V’Lavan, with face painting and temporary tattoos available to show off school spirit before the big game.